ljlodl5/Credit_Risk_Analysis/README.md

 or attempt to achieve results that do not align with the expected company experience.

 As a side note one can draw a parallel searching for optimal model selection is like making orange juice with multiple different-sized mesh 'filters'.
 The consumer (much like a low risk-adverse organization) may prefer no pulp, or the individual (or high-risk adverse organization) may prefer pulp.
-Too much filtering/decisioning, or too little filtering/desisioning, between models (or mesh components) can produce an undesireable result for the consumer/organization.
-In some cases it may be okay to have false reads/microns of pulp in a pulp free container, or false high-risk applications amid a low-risk pool.
+Too much filtering/decisioning, or too little filtering/decisioning, between models (or mesh components) can produce an undesireable result for the consumer/organization.
+In some cases it may be okay to have false reads/microns of pulp in a pulp-free container, or false high-risk applications amid a low-risk pool.
 It can become quite expensive and time consuming to manage a model/product with a return that has near 0 parts outside of true positives and negatives.
 And if the consumer can't feel it between the teeth, well it may be time to pick the mesh filter/model and use it going forward and allow some false-reads to go through.
 Therefore, it is important to choose the model that predicts the appropriate dependency in a timely and cost-effective manner.